Ditectrev/DP-203/README.md

 - [ ] Resume SQLPool1.
 - [ ] Create a new SQL pool.

-### Solution: You use a dedicated SQL pool to create an external table that has an additional DateTime column.
-Does this meet the goal?

-- [ ] Yes
-- [x] No

 ### You have an Azure subscription that contains an Azure Blob Storage account named storage1 and an Azure Synapse Analytics dedicated SQL pool named Pool1.
 You need to store data in storage1.
 The data will be read by Pool1.
 The solution must meet the following requirements: ✑ Enable Pool1 to skip columns and rows that are unnecessary in a query. ✑ Automatically create column statistics. ✑ Minimize the size of files.
 Which type of file should you use?

 - [ ] JSON